medialab/artoo/quick_start.md

 ---

-**artoo** is a client-side scraping companion.
+**artoo.js** is a client-side scraping companion.
 He can be invoked within any web page and gives you access to a bunch of useful functions aiming at making your scraping jobs as easy as a stroll in a park.

 ---

 <h2 id="installation">Installation</h2>
-Before anything, we need to install **artoo**.
+Before anything, we need to install **artoo.js**.
 Hopefully, this is a painless task: just drop the icon below onto your bookmark bar.

 <p align="center">
   <a href='{{ site.bookmarklets.artoo }}' id='bookmarklet'>